 So, I recommend wholesome servings of vegetables, nuts, seeds, and one of my personal favorites, sardines.

-In Consideration of some other Important Minerals
+In Consideration of Other Important Minerals

-Please first understand that the chlorophyll molecule in plant leaves (fixes atmospheric carbon dioxide and begins its rendition to release oxygen back into the atmosphere) is almost identical in structure to the hemoglobin molecule which transports oxygen and carbon dioxide in our blood.
+The chlorophyll molecule in plant leaves (fixes atmospheric carbon dioxide and begins its rendition to release oxygen back into the atmosphere) is almost identical in structure to the hemoglobin molecule which transports oxygen and carbon dioxide in our blood.

 I recommend to clients that the usage of 6 mg. of magnesium per kilogram of body weight per day.
 To derive your kilogram weight, just divide your body weight in pounds by 2.2.
 The intestinal tract will absorb certain forms of supplemented magnesium better than other forms.